dadasahilakthar/memory_game/README.md

 -   I have added `reset()` function which will reset the game on clicking reset button

+-   I have added sweet aleret that will show a message after the game.

 ## conclusion

 -   I learnt DOM manipulations with ES6 functionalities